chatbottle/chatbottle-api/README.md

 If you have questions, you can always [contact us](mailto:agamanuk@gmail.com)!
 If you found a bug feel free to [create an issue](https://github.com/chatbottle/chatbottle-api/issues).

 ## Getting Started
 This is a simplified walkthrough to see the platform in action.
 Read the [API Guide](https://github.com/chatbottle/chatbottle-api#api) to learn about the features in more detail.
-Use curl to run tThe following code snippets.
+Use curl to run the following code snippets.

 1. Register at [chatbottle.co](https://chatbottle.co).
 2. Create a bot at the dashboard